Commentary by Ray Rasmussen

 I’m presenting one of his pieces here because I agree with Pinsky’s point applied to haibun: to improve your writing, it’s important to do deep readings and learn what the writer is doing.

 To get the most out of my commentary, I suggest you first do a reading of Coat’s haibun “Witness” to form your own reactions, and then consider my comments.
+If you click on the link above, you can have one window open with the haibun while this one is open on the commentary about it.

 I started by reading Coats’ piece twice, at least once aloud.
 And then, I asked myself some questions in order to “access” the piece.
 The questions and your answers constitute what I call a “close reading.”